emojicode/emojicode.github.io/src/reference/packages.md

 imported package will be made available in the importing package.
 The types will be added to the given namespace `destinationNamespace`.
 If this would cause a naming collision the compiler will emit an error.
-It’s also important to note hear, that namespaces are completely local to a package.
+It’s also important to note here, that namespaces are completely local to a package.

 The example below imports the `files` package into the global namespace 🔴.
-The progamm then continues to use the class 📄 which was imported from the `files` package.
+The progam then uses the class 📄 which was imported from the `files` package.

 ```